 - › How to Turn an Android Tablet Into a Desktop Notification Center

-- › How to Reset Android’s Application Launcher to the Default
+- › How to Hide Apps from Android’s App Drawer with Nova Launcher

 - › The Best Home Screen Launchers for Android

 - › Someone Might Be Able to Un-Crop Your Windows Screenshots